Quick Links Menu.

 In response to requests from Adm.
 Raborn (Special Projects), missile stowages were sized for the POLARIS A3a developmental missile, which was larger than the A3 then entering production.
 Missile handling cranes were upped to 80,000 pound capacity and two cranes in lieu of one were supplied.
 The original BUSHIPS design division plans to install a diesel propulsion plant were reversed by the SCB so that a steam plant to "facilitate training" was incorporated.
 This involved some increases in volume and cost.

 On 23 June 1965 SECNAV Nitze reminded SECDEF that the decision to construct a sixth POLARIS submarine tender (AS 35) had been deferred pending a review of SSBN support requirements.
 He reported that the Navy had now implemented an employment schedule for SSBNs which could be supported by five tenders.
-There was a loss in flexibility of deployment options.
-Also there was some risk involved, i.e. possible disruptions of patrol schedules in the event a tender was disabled while one of the five was in overhaul.
-Should this occur, it would be necessary to double up at one or more sites undil the disabled tender was restored to duty.
+This change produced a loss in flexibility of deployment options and also involved some risk, i.e. possible disruptions of patrol schedules in the event a tender was disabled while one of the five was in overhaul.
+Should this occur, it would be necessary to double up at one or more sites until the disabled tender was restored to duty.
 This risk was considered acceptable.
 In view of this SECNAV reported that he had decided to cancel plans for a sixth POLARIS submarine tender.

 Approved characteristics for a POSEIDON conversion for AS 33-34, SCB Project No. 733.68, were promulgated on 12 Feb 1969.
 AS 33 and 34 were decommissioned in 1999 and 1994 after the Navy abandoned the use of forward deployable tenders to support operating forces.